 October is one of my favorite months of the year on Hilton Head Island.
 It is not too hot or too cool.
 You still need to stay hydrated, wear a hat and apply high-SPF sunscreen.

-Make the most of your time on the golf course.
+Make the most of your time when you play golf.
 I’ll see you out on the course!

 By Doug Weaver, Palmetto Dunes Oceanfront Resort